zackhorvath/zack.zip/content/post/2024-stalker-cosplay/index.md

 ## Intro
 I had a blast making this costume; it wasn't the most technical project, but it was really fulfilling on a personal level and got to bring one of my characters to life.

-This is my first "content" post, so I am not sure how to structure things moving forward, but I plan on doing individual posts about the props and their creation process, and then a post for how everything came together (which is this).
+I plan on doing individual logs about the kit props and their creation process.
+I'm in the process of editing the build videos since everything came together kind of last minute, but I didn't want to hold off on making this post!

 ### What is "STALKER"?
 ![STALKER: Call of Pripyat, Promotional Art (©GSC Game World)](image.png)